t3ddyss/Clother/README.md

-Clother is an Android client-server app for swapping unused clothes.
+Clother is an Android client-server app for swapping unused clothes written in Python and Kotlin.